d-e-s-o/nitrocli/nitrocli/README.md

 certain commands on the [Nitrokey Storage][nitrokey-storage] device.

 The following commands are currently supported:
+- status: Report status information about the Nitrokey.
+- clear: Remove the user and admin PIN from gpg-agent's cache.
+- storage: Work with the Nitrokey's storage.
   - open: Open the encrypted volume.
 The user PIN needs to be entered.
   - close: Close the encrypted volume.
-- status: Report status information about the Nitrokey.
-- clear: Remove the user and admin PIN from gpg-agent's cache.
 - otp: Access one-time passwords (OTP).
   - get: Generate a one-time password.
   - set: Set an OTP slot.